ASBESTOS FREQUENTLY ASKED QUESTIONS

 If you decide on removal, you can reach out to local abatement contractors who should have undergone special training in asbestos abatement.
 They will seal off the work areas and create an area of negative pressure to prevent spread of asbestos fibers.

 The alternative to abatement is encapsulation.
 If you have, say, asbestos containing floor tiles that are in rough shape, you can add a layer of flooring, epoxy, or other permanent measure to prevent any damage from the underlying asbestos containing tiles.
-Once the risk of damage to the ACM is removed to prevent them becoming friable, the hazard of asbestos is contained.
+Once the risk of damage to the ACM is removed to prevent the tiles from becoming friable, the hazard of asbestos is contained.

 I REMOVED OLD TILES IN 1950S RAMBLER TODAY.
 HOW MUCH ASBESTOS COULD HAVE BEEN RELEASED?